tsbertalan/keras_cmodel/README.md

 Generate C-code for wrapping simple Keras models, by the simple expedient of putting the weights directly into the c files.

-Of course, there are much better ways to do this with external packages.
+Of course, there are much better ways to do this with external packages (see: [ONNX](https://duckduckgo.com/?q=ONNX+keras)).
 But this is extremely easy to use for easy cases, and we should strive to "make the easy cases easy".
+Besides, it was fun to write.

 ## "Installation"